0x444454/Commodore-6309/README.md

 - Double-check the schematics.
 - Correct any errors.
 - Triple-check the schematics and make sure you made no mistakes.
-- Remove the 6510 and plug in its socket the 40-pin socket that connects the translation circuit to the 6309.
+- Remove the 6510 and plug in its socket the 40-pin header that connects the translation circuit to the 6309.
 - Power on the C64.
 If you don't see a screen with red border, white background, and colored characters in less than 3 seconds, then turn off your C64 immediately and troubleshoot the circuit.
 - At any time, you can plug-in the 6510 again to verify you didn't fry anything.